n335h/n335h/ReadMe.md

 <div style="background-color: white;">
 <h1 align="center">Hello</h1>

-<p align="center">I'm Nich, I come from a background in Visual Communication and have just completed the School of Code Bootcamp Cohotort 14.
+I'm Nich, I come from a background in Visual Communication and have just completed the School of Code Bootcamp Cohotort 14.

 It was an immersive program that gave me the technical foundation and hands-on experience needed to dive into Full-Stack Development.